Rickmarges/FPGA/README.md

 Hand in of paper | 15-06-2020 |

 ### Meetings
-The upcoming table contains all scheduled meetings.
+The following table contains all scheduled meetings.

 Meeting number | Scheduled for
 :------------: | -------------